kato-im/documents/KatoPad.md

 ###This is an introduction to using Kato.
 Right now you should see two rooms; they are very special.
->This room is your KatoPad, a private place for you to record your thoughts
+>This room is your **KatoPad**.
+It's a private place for you to record all your thoughts.

->The room on the left is Support.
+>The room on the left is **Support**.
 You can reach Kato central at any time using this room.

 1. What is Kato?
 2. What can I do in Kato?